daria-dsg/battleship_java/README.md

 I learn from this project:
 * How to provide code extensibility by implementing method overriding
 * What is runtime polymorphism
-* How to reduce error and improve readability of your code with enum types.
+* How to reduce errors and improve readability of your code with enum types.
-* How to reuse the code via composition
+* How to reuse code via composition
 * How to control run-time errors with exceptions

 Moreover, I practiced: